f-q-a/discord-clone/README.md

 <li>AWS</li>
 <li>Context Menus</li>

-Discord Clone is a fullstack Postgres, Flask, React, Node app that lets the user explore rentals all around the world and book them
+Discord Clone is a fullstack Postgres, Flask, React, Node app that lets the user talk to each other in private and public servers and channels

 As noted above, Discord Clone is a fullstack Postgres, Flask, React, Node application.
 The majority of the application logic occurs within front end's Redux store and its interactions with the Google Maps Javascript API via the react-google-maps library.
 Discord Clone uses pure css for styling components.